Bhassyt/HR-ANALYTICS-REPORT/README.md

 ## Data Cleaning and Preparation
 ---
-In the initial data preparation phase, we performed the following tasks:
+In the initial data preparation phase, the following tasks were performed:
-- Data loading and inspection.
+- Data Loading and Inspection.
-- Handling duplicate data.
+- Handling Duplicate Data.
-- Handling missing data.
+- Handling Missing Data.
-- Data formatting.
+- Data Formatting.
-- Feature selection/engineering.
+- Feature Selection/Engineering.